ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 ## Conclusion

-You can do many more things with recursive Svelte components.
-See [here](https://recursive-svelte-components.netlify.app/).
+You can do [many more things](https://recursive-svelte-components.netlify.app/) with recursive Svelte components.

 ![Recursive Tiling](/media/blog/recursive-tiling.png)

 ![Inscribed Squares](/media/blog/recursive-inscribed.png)

 Other articles have been written on recursive Svelte components as well.
+As explained, you may ignore their mentioning of `<svelte:self>`.

 - <https://geoffrich.net/posts/svelte-tower-of-hanoi/>
 - <https://app.studyraid.com/en/read/6598/151194/svelteself-for-recursive-components>
 - <https://dev.to/flodev/recursive-components-4jp5>

-As explained, you may ignore their mentioning of `<svelte:self>`, but the rest works as before.